Stranger on the Run

-Stranger on the Run is a 1967 American Made-for-television Western film directed by Don Siegel and starring Henry Fonda, Anne Baxter and Michael Parks.
+Stranger on the Run is a 1967 American made-for-television Western film directed by Donald Siegel and starring Henry Fonda (in his television film debut), Anne Baxter and Michael Parks.
 In some countries it premiered in cinemas.

 Plot

-Former inmate and alcoholic Ben Chamberlain (Fonda) comes to a railway town enquiring about a woman, of whom all seem afraid to speak; he receives a beating just for asking.
+Former inmate and alcoholic Ben Chamberlain comes to a railway town inquiring about a woman, of whom all seem afraid to speak; he receives a beating just for asking.
 Chamberlain braves the threats and calls at her house; he discovers her strewn, beaten dead body.
 The sheriff and his posse of local thuggish enforcers, incorrectly assuming that Chamberlain is the culprit because he left town without reason, form a posse.
 Although they catch him in the desert, the sheriff prevents his being lynched and gives him a horse and a head-start chance to reach the border.
-Chamberlain meets a lonely, widowed homesteader (Baxter), a woman whose troubles also include a son who aspires to be a gunman, but does not have the steely nature it takes.
+Chamberlain meets a lonely, widowed homesteader, a woman whose troubles also include a son who aspires to be a gunman, but does not have the steely nature it takes.
 Chamberlain and she start to develop a mutual attraction, but this is interrupted when the posse arrives.

 Both her son and the town need a new beginning in life.
 If the two can survive a 20-minute gunfight before the sheriff arrives, then all may be given their last chance in life.